 - Relationship development using content

-- Sequencing paid ads strategically to drive awareness through conversion and advocacy
+- Sequencing paid video ads strategically to drive prospects from (step 1) awareness all the way to (step 4) conversion

 - Creating a landing page and lead magnet